How to watch Rihanna in the Super Bowl halftime show tonight

-Super Bowl 2023: What time is the halftime show and how to watch in the UK
+Super Bowl: What time is the halftime show and how can you watch it?

 Here’s everything you need to know about the forthcoming spectacle in Phoenix which will feature Rihanna